 As one of the most widely used layout programs in the world, Microsoft Publisher is beginner-friendly and lets virtually anyone design a variety of marketing materials, whether for web or print, with ease.
 Its tight integration with Office 365 contributes to it being the default choice for many when it comes to design software as well.

 However, if you’ve recently switched from Windows to macOS and installed your favorite Microsoft software, you might have noticed that Microsoft Publisher is absent from the app lineup.
 How could it be?
 Is there Microsoft Publisher for Mac?
 What do you use instead?
 Let’s tackle all these questions one by one.

 As the official Microsoft website indicates, Microsoft Publisher is available for PC only.
 But that shouldn’t discourage you in the slightest.
 After all, the key value proposition of Mac computers for the longest time has been an abundance of platform-specific designer-oriented software.

-Not only there are lots of Microsoft Office Publisher for Mac alternatives — they are generally more intuitive and focused on getting the professional results you’re after much quicker.
-One of those options is Swift Publisher.
+Not only there are lots of Microsoft Office Publisher for Mac alternatives — such as Swift Publisher — they are generally more intuitive and focused on getting the professional results you’re after much quicker.

 Create astonishing layouts with Swift Publisher

 What exactly is a Microsoft Publisher equivalent for Mac?
 There are certain tools that professional full-time designers use to create books, brochures, and printed advertising.
 Generally, those apps take hundreds of hours to get a grasp of and, even after you know them quite well, demand highly manual approach.

 The other category is software that was designed to be accessible to all but which is still capable of producing results comparable to its highly specialized alternatives.
 Microsoft Publisher is certainly in that camp, and by comparison Swift Publisher is too.